Josiebeepboop/stock-analysis/README.md

 ### Results

-The original code ran in 0.8046875 seconds for 2017 and 0.78125 seconds for 2018.
+The original code ran in 0.8046875 seconds and 0.78125 seconds for 2017 and 2018, respectively.
 Looking through the code, it was problematic in a few ways:

 1. The client's code had no clear organization, which made it difficult to read.
 It began with declaring some variables, then moved on to formatting the output sheet, before starting the calculations, finally returning once again to formatting of the output sheet.
 ```
     Dim startTime As Single
     Dim endTime As Single
     yearValue = InputBox("What year would you like to run the analysis on?")
     startTime = Timer

 '1) Format the output sheet on the "All Stocks Analysis" worksheet
     Worksheets("AllStocksAnalysis").Activate
     Range("A1").Value = "All Stocks (" + yearValue + ")"
     'Create a header row
     Cells(3, 1).Value = "Ticker"
     Cells(3, 2).Value = "Total Daily Volume"
     Cells(3, 3).Value = "Return"

 '2) Initialize an array of all tickers